 Enrolment is quick and simple and can take place at any land-based casino.

 All enrolment forms must be accompanied by a recent photo, photographic proof of identification (a scan of driving licence or passport), and proof of address, such as a scan of a current bill.
-Data protection rules mean that self-excluding via the Betting and Gaming Council will take longer than enrolling on SENSE in person at a casino.

 You may also request to enrol in SENSE through GamCare, Gordon Moody and other accredited care service providers.
 Please note that none of these organisations is able to remove someone from SENSE.
 You have to do that in person at a casino.